Revised: 21

 of international law, it appears the atrocities in Darfur reach

-racial, religious persecution and other inhumane acts as crimes associated
+political, racial, religious persecution and other inhumane acts

-publications on topics like the Burden of War, Crisis Mapping & Early
+program-specific publications on topics like the Burden of War, Crisis

-Warning, Gender-based Violence in Conflict, and Humanitarian Effectiveness.
+Mapping & Early Warning, Gender-based Violence in Conflict, and

 - Now,